Stream Presets

 | Latency | Bounded | Stale data is dangerous |

-Keep the latest data, discard old messages.
+Keep latest data, discard old.
 Best for sensor streams where only current state matters.

 Drop New